ritchiecarroll/AlexaDo/README.md

 1.0.0.4 - 5/26/2015 - Posted a fix for writing processed activity cache with non-admin rights.<br>
 1.0.0.7 - 12/3/2016 - Updated to work with more recent versions of alexa.amazon.com.

-## Updates
+## Developer Notes

-Recent changes require WebBrowser control to be used to get JSON responses from activities API, in order to get JSON to be displayed instead of downloaded, the following registry settings need to be applied - note that the installer will apply these automatically.
+Because of recent changes in the Amazon authenticaion layer, the WebBrowser control must now be used to get JSON responses from activities API\*.
+Since this control is based on Internet Explorer and the default IE action for receiving a JSON response is to download it, this doesn't work well for automation activities -- it's not very useful to engage the user to download a file at the UI layer during automated voice responses :-p.
+In order to get IE, and hence the WebBrowser control, to simply display received JSON responses (like it does with a text file) instead of downloading them, the following registry settings need to be applied.
+Note that if you install then application, the setup package will take care of this change for you - otherwise, you will need to apply these registry changes manually in order to run this project in debug mode:
 ```
 Windows Registry Editor Version 5.00
 ;